 1. Family Law Settlement Service (FLSS)

 This is the most popular program we offer.
 It is a mediation service tailored particularly to family law matters.
-Over 62 per cent of matters referred to the FLSS in the last six months (July 2017 to December 2017) were settled or partially settled.
-We have qualified solicitor and barrister mediators that are also experienced in family law ready to assist you to resolve family law disputes.
+Over 50 per cent of matters referred to the FLSS in the last six months (January 2020 to June 2020) were settled or partially settled.’.
+We have qualified solicitor mediators that are also experienced in family law ready to assist you to resolve family law disputes.
 There are no delays.

 Click here for more information about FLSS.

 2. The Law Society of NSW Mediation Program

 This Program assists people wanting to resolve a dispute outside of a court room.

 The Program is aimed at people who want to avoid going to court and who are willing to negotiate in good faith with the opposing party to reach a settlement.

 The referrals are made to experienced mediators who will tailor the mediation to the specific needs of the parties and the dispute itself.
 We have mediators appointed to our panel that are experienced and qualified to mediate all types of disputes.
 To apply, parties need to complete an online application or contact our ADR team on (02) 9926 0396 during business hours.

 Click here for more information about the Law Society Mediation Program.

 Pursuant to a contractual clause, the President of the Law Society is empowered to appoint an arbitrator to determine a dispute.
 An arbitrator is selected from the current Local Court Arbitrators Panel and appointed when no conflicts of interest exist.